swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

         and other things that might go into a web page.
     *   Equivalently, a subset of HTML that looks like what you'd send in an old-fashioned email.
-*   Turn the current cell into a Markdown cell by entering the control mode (esc/gray) and press the "M" key.
+*   Turn the current cell into a Markdown cell by entering the command mode (esc/gray) and press the "M" key.
 *   `In [ ]:` will disappear to show it is no longer a code cell and you will be able to write in Markdown.
-*   Turn the current cell into a Code cell by entering the control mode (esc/gray) and press the "Y" key.
+*   Turn the current cell into a Code cell by entering the command mode (esc/gray) and press the "Y" key.

 ## Markdown does most of what HTML does.